First Descents Weekend

 All young adult cancer fighters and survivors (diagnosed between 15-39) who have never experienced a First Descents program.
 Participants must be 18-39 years old at the time camp begins.

 Registration is required.
 Please email firstname.lastname@example.org or call 503 494-8534 for more information or to register.

 For additional information on First Descents visit http://firstdescents.org.

 Survivor Portland – Young Adult Cancer Support Group

-Join us at the Young Adult Support Group on the second and fourth Tuesday of each month at 6 p.m., on the 3rd floor of the OHSU Center for Health & Healing.
+Join us at the Young Adult Support Group on the second and fourth Tuesday of each month at 6 p.m., at the OHSU Center for Health & Healing in room 9050 on the 9th floor.
 Learn more

 A Creative Writing Workshop for Adolescents and Young Adults with Cancer

 Our creative writing workshop provides an opportunity to explore your cancer journey through writing.
 This ten-week workshop, led by an Amherst Writers & Artist trained facilitator, offers a safe and empowering environment that encourages health and healing.
 This is not a support group or a workshop where you will learn to write.
 This is a place where you can process your cancer experiences through creative writing prompts, exploring the meaning of your story as you put words to your unspoken thoughts.
 The workshop is open to any adolescent or young adult (age 15-39) with cancer in the community.
 No prior writing experience is necessary to join.